Introduction

 Computer Monitor

-• Colour screens commonly display 256 colours at one time from a selection of over 256,000 choices.
-Monitors are available in various sizes like 14, 15, 17, 19, and 21 inches.
-The size of the display is described based on two parameters: aspect ratio and screen size.
-Aspect ratio is the ratio of the width of the display screen to the height, that is, the ratio of vertical points to the horizontal points necessary to produce equal-length lines in both directions on the screen.Generally, computer displays have an aspect ratio of 4:3.
-Like televisions, screen sizes are normally measured diagonally (in inches), the distance from one corner to the opposite corner.
+- Colour screens display 256 colours at a time from a selection of over 256,000 choices.
+Manufacturers offer monitors in various sizes, including 14, 15, 17, 19, and 21 inches.
+We describe the display size using two parameters: aspect ratio and screen size.
+The aspect ratio compares the width of the screen to its height—that is, the ratio of vertical points to horizontal points needed to produce equal-length lines in both directions.
+Most computer displays have a 4:3 aspect ratio.
+Like televisions, people measure screen sizes diagonally in inches, from one corner to the opposite corner.

 Cathode Ray Tube (CRT) Monitor